 It should be noted, in October 2017, in Boone County the Public Defender began a waitlist for clients eligible for Public Defender representation.
 Those clients not in custody of the Boone County jail were placed on the waitlist until an attorney's caseload allowed for them to represent additional clients.
-As of the end of 2019 there were more than 1,000 clients on the Public Defender waitlist in Boone County.
+In April 2020, the public defender's office allocated \$40,000 to use for contract attorneys to be assigned to defendants on the Boone County waitlist.
+In December, 2020 a local attorney donated \$300,000 which allowed for attorneys to be assigned to almost 500 pending criminal cases in Boone County.
+As of the end of 2020 there were approximately 200 clients on the Public Defender waitlist in Boone County, compared to over 1,100 in 2019.
 In Callaway County the Public Defender began placing defendants on a waitlist in February 2019.
-As of the end of 2019 there were approximately 150 defendants on the Callaway County waitlist.
+As of the end of 2020 there were approximately 160 defendants on the Callaway County waitlist, which is fairly consistent to the number on the list at the end of 2019.